DanielleDomingo/WDD01-Client-Side-Pre-Course-Setup/Topics/GitHub/git-config.md

    ```bash
    git config --global user.email user@developersinstitute.co.nz
    ```
-3. To verify you have set up your config correctly, type the following and check the values returned match what you typed above.
-Type the following into your Terminal:
+3. To verify you have set up your config correctly, type the following into your Terminal and check the values returned match what you typed above:

    ```bash
    git config --global user.name